varelaerick/Portfolio/index.md

 ## **Sentiment Analyse + Deep Learn - Amazon Shopping App Reviews**

 * Scraped over 3000 reviews for **Google Play Store** and **App Store** using APIs
-* Built a pipeline that Text Preprocessing to bring the reviews  to a form that is predictable and analyzable for the **Neural Network**.
+* Built a pipeline that Text Preprocessing to bring the reviews to a predictable form that could be predictable and analyzable by the **Neural Network**.
 * Built a sentiment analysis using Keras modules **Model** , **Dense**, **LSTM** **and Embedding**.
-* Finally, I built a function that applies the pipeline for text preprocessing, classifies a comment with the model and returns if the comment is **Positive**, **Negative** **or Neutral**.
+* Finally, I built a function that applies the pipeline for text preprocessing, classifies a comment with the model, and returns if the comment is **Positive**, **Negative** **or Neutral**.
 * The result reached by my model in the test data set was - Loss 0.60 - Accuracy 0.74 - Prediction 0.75 - Recall 0.73 - F1-Score 074.
 <br/>
 <br/>